zzzprojects/docs/linqtosql-plus.net/pages/documentations/options-summary/transient-error.md

 # Transient Error

 ## RetryCount
-Gets or sets the maximum number of operations retry when a transient error occurs.
+Gets or sets the maximum number of operations to retry when a transient error occurs.

 ```csharp